diyjac/SDC-System-Integration/README.md

 NOTE: You will find our development, testing logs and __SAFETY NOTES__ in the [REPORT.md](./REPORT.md) file.

-*WARNING: To maintain integrity of the SDCND Final System Integration Project, the throttle and brake actuation settings in this prepository is __NOT__ what was used in the successful navigation of Carla around the test track.*
+__WARNING:__ *To maintain integrity of the SDCND Final System Integration Project, the throttle and brake actuation settings in this prepository is __NOT__ what was used in the successful navigation of Carla around the test track, and the final successful resulting rosbag URL has been red-out.*

 ### The Team